joshbegley/nyt-latest/previous.md

 `There is a lot of love for the Ukraine forward at Stamford Bridge despite his difficult time at the club`\
 https://nytimes.com/athletic/5907445/2024/11/08/mykhailo-mudryk-chelsea-potential-patience/

-**Amad has given Amorin his first selection problem at United - four into two won't go**\
+**Amad has given Amorim his first selection problem at United - four into two won't go**\
 `The forward is into his fifth year as a United player - he needs to play more but incoming coach Amorin is not short of options in attack`\
 https://nytimes.com/athletic/5907631/2024/11/08/amad-amorin-manchester-united-attackers/